Briefing

 - Signature extraction: Compact representations of successful tool sequences.
 "For database migrations, use create_new_table -> dual_write -> backfill -> switch_read."

 - Anti-pattern extraction: Patterns that correlate with failures.
 As an illustration, a rule of the form "avoid using eval() in skills" can be derived from audit data.
-(A real Koi Security audit of community skills did find hundreds of malicious entries, though the specific "100% of eval() usages were malicious" figure is unconfirmed and should not be read as a sourced statistic, per MarkTechPost's coverage.)
+(A real Koi Security audit of community skills did find hundreds of malicious entries, though the specific "100% of eval() usages were malicious" figure is unconfirmed and should not be read as a sourced statistic, per MarkTechPost's coverage (opens in a new tab).)

-- Preference extraction: User-specific preferences via Honcho dialectic user modelling (Hermes Honcho memory docs).
+- Preference extraction: User-specific preferences via Honcho dialectic user modelling (Hermes Honcho memory docs (opens in a new tab)).
 A preference such as "user prefers functional patterns with confidence 0.91" is the kind of output this produces, shown here as an example rather than a real recorded value.

 Integration Mechanisms